tamglaeser/tamglaeser.github.io/books.md

 - _Murder on the Orient Express_ by Agatha Christie
 - _Fall of Giants_ by Ken Follett
 - _Three Men in a Boat_ by Jerome K. Jerome
+- _Winter of the World_ by Ken Follett